CS480UIC/dbs-resource_management/documentation/glossary.md

 __Data type__ : DATETIME

 __Description__: This attribute indicates the date and time of the slot that a resource is being booked for.
-It is a REQUIRED attribute with NOT NULL values.
+It is a REQUIRED attribute with __NOT NULL__ values.

 __Attribute Type__: __number_of_hours__

 _maxima:M-1 minima: 1_

-__Data type__ : TINYINT
+__Data type__ : TINYINT UNSIGNED

 __Description__: This contains the number of hours the resource is being booked for starting from the booking slot time.
-It is a REQUIRED and NOT NULL attribute
+It is a REQUIRED and __NOT NULL__ attribute.
+A __CHECK constraint__ is placed to check if the number of hours booked is grater than 0.

 __Attribute Type__: __notes__